Mary Heaton Vorse

-Mary Heaton Vorse (October 11, 1874 – June 14, 1966) was an American journalist and novelist.
+Mary Heaton Vorse (October 11, 1874 – June 14, 1966) was an American journalist and novelist with commitments to the labor and feminist movements.
 She established her reputation as a journalist reporting the labor protests of a largely female and immigrant workforce in the east-coast textile industry.
 Her later fiction drew on this material profiling the social and domestic struggles of working women.
-Unwilling to be a disinterested observer, she participated in labor and civil protests and was for a period the subject of regular U.S. Justice Department surveillance.
+Unwilling to be a disinterested observer, she participated in labor and civil protests.
+After returning as correspondent from Bolshevik Russia, she was for a period the subject of regular US Justice Department surveillance.

 Early life

 Mary Heaton was born October 11, 1874, in New York City to Ellen and Hiram Heaton.
 Her father was a successful hotelier, but the family's fortune, which was considerable, was her mother's legacy as the widow of Captain Charles Bernard Marvin, a shipping magnate and liquor merchant.

 From the family home in Amherst, a college town in western Massachusetts, she travelled extensively with her parents.
 They variously wintered in California and in Europe: she attended kindergarten in Hanover and the first year of grade school in Dresden.
 While her father encouraged an interest in history, her mother was sufficiently unconventional to induce a disdain for the restrictions of ladies' fashion (Ellen Heaton was a supporter of the women's dress reform movement) and to indulge her daughter in the study of art, first in Paris and then, in 1896, at the Art Students' League in New York City.
 While Mary found participation in the artistic avant-garde exhilarating, she was herself to conclude that she had only modest talents as a visual artist.